maweiche/Q3T_Sol_Matt_Weichel/capstone/hestia_protocol/README.md

     1 - I want to take orders in store and display/update them from the back-of-house.
     1 - I want to add employees to my restaurant who can execute different functions based on their permissions.

+    2 - I want to manage my inventory
-    2 - I want to manage my inventory and have it update when an order from the menu is placed 2 - I want to add/update/remove items from my menu 2 - I want to offer rewards to be redeemed for free products and be able to airdrop them to users
+    2 - I want my inventory to update when an order is placed 2 - I want to add/update/remove items from my menu 2 - I want to offer rewards to be redeemed for free products and be able to airdrop them to users